vangelov-i/Courses/ReadMe.md

 Passed courses at Software University.
-Every course consists of homeworks, exercises and past exams solutions.
+Every course consists of homeworks and past exams solutions.